 Nicole, LM, CPM, is a midwife and birth advocate with a public health degree.
 She’s a Co-founder and the Policy Director of Birth Detroit.
 Birth Detroit is a collective of birth workers and public health advocates committed to building a more just place to birth in Detroit and beyond while embracing a community organizing approach to birth center development rooted in deep equity and meaningful partnership.
 Nicole has attended births for 20 years and is a national and state midwifery policy leader.
 She received a fellowship in public policy to address maternal-infant health disparities, served on the inaugural Board of Licensed Midwifery for the State of Michigan, and led the opening of Birth Detroit’s first prenatal and postpartum clinic.
 Nicole believes that increasing access to human rights-centered midwifery care rooted in racial and gender justice is critical to addressing high maternal and infant mortality rates locally and globally.

-Roula is the eldest daughter of Lebanese immigrants who settled in New Orleans, and they are passionate about the resilience and creativity of Southern people of color.
-Supporting people seeking abortion care changed her life and brought her to reproductive justice organizing.
-Today Roula works with the Amplify Georgia Collaborative to build campaigns for community power and policy change in our state; in December, they staged an unprecedented abortion speakout before the US Court of Appeals in Atlanta.
-They have a Bachelor’s in political science and a Master’s in Public Health from Emory University and was a CoreAlign Generative Fellow in 2015-2016.
-In public life, Roula has at various times been a public health researcher, a community organizer, an abortion care provider, a small-dollar fundraiser, a policy advocate, a storyteller, a facilitator, a mediator.
+Roula is the eldest daughter of Lebanese immigrants who settled in New Orleans, and is passionate about the resilience and creativity of Southern people of color.
+Supporting people seeking abortion care changed Roula’s life and brought her to reproductive justice organizing.
+As a part of the Amplify Georgia Collaborative team, Roula supports Georgia RHRJ leaders to build campaigns for expanded abortion access; Roula’s job is to facilitate bold visioning, shared strategy, and deep relationships.
+In December 2021, the Collaborative staged an unprecedented abortion speakout before the US Court of Appeals in Atlanta.
+Roula has a Bachelor’s in political science and a Master’s in Public Health from Emory University and was a CoreAlign Generative Fellow in 2015-2016.
+In public life, Roula has at various times been a researcher, community organizer, care provider, trainer and educator, facilitator, and storyteller.
 In private life, they are a delighted aunty, nature seeker, and crossword-player.
-She is (slowly) writing a book of childhood and family stories.
+Roula is (slowly) writing a book of childhood and family stories.

 Shanay Watson-Whittaker | Strategic Partnerships Manager, Michigan Voices